rapid7/insightconnect-plugins/checkdmarc/help.md

 # Description

 [Checkdmarc](https://domainaware.github.io/checkdmarc/) is a Python module and command line parser for SPF and DMARC records.
-The checkdmarc plugin is used to parser SPF and DMARC records.
+The checkdmarc plugin is used to parse SPF and DMARC records.

 # Key Features